fieldtrip/website/workshop/madrid2019/tutorial_erp.md

 ### Trial-average

-We will now compute the ERP's for two conditions: visual and auditory stimulus presentation.
+We will now compute the ERPs for two conditions: visual and auditory stimulus presentation.

 For each trial, the condition information is kept with the data structure in `data.trialinfo`.
 We use **[ft_timelockanalysis](/reference/ft_timelockanalysis)** to compute the ERPs and average only those trials in which the trigger code corresponds to the condition of interest (i.e. visual or auditory).